emirodriguezalc/password-manager/README.md

 The password manager should have the following features:
 - Allow users to create a new account by entering their username and password.
 DONE
 - Allow users to log in to their account using their username and password.
 DONE
 - Allow users to store their website name, website URL, username, and password for each account.
-TODO FOR EACH ACCOUNT
+DONE
 - Allow users to view, edit, and delete their stored account information.
 DONE
 - Implement basic security features such as password strength checking, password hashing, and encryption of stored passwords.
-TODO
+NOT DONE BECAUSE OF TIME CONSTRAINTS, WILL GET BACK TO IT IF I FINISH THE REST OF THE EXERCISES

 ## Documentation
 The password manager should also be well-documented with clear comments and instructions.